asimwe1/rust_chatapp/README.md

 [bottlenecked by the Hyper HTTP library](https://github.com/SergioBenitez/Rocket/issues/17).
-Even so, Rocket currently performs _significantly better_ than the latest version of asynchronous Hyper on a simple "Hello, world!" benchmark.
+Even so, Rocket currently performs _significantly better_ than the latest version of multithreaded asynchronous Hyper on a simple "Hello, world!" benchmark.
 Rocket also performs _significantly better_ than the Iron web framework:

 **Machine Specs:**